loot/loot/README.md

 ## Build Instructions

-BOSS uses [CMake](http://cmake.org) v2.8.9 or later for cross-platform building support, though it is developed on Linux and cross-compiled using Mingw, so its CMakeLists.txt might not produce correct results on Windows.
+BOSS uses [CMake](http://cmake.org) v2.8.9 or later for cross-platform building support, though development takes place on Linux, and the instructions below reflect this.
+Building on Windows should be straightforward using analogous commands though.

 BOSS requires the following libraries: